“The bully never remembers, the outcast never forgets.”

 Why I’m different from other anti-bullying speakers:

 I’m a survivor.
 I’ve been where these hurting kids are now.
 I know how to reach them and earn their trust, those who bully, those on the receiving end of that behavior and the bystanders.
-They open up to me because I open up to them during my presentation.
+They open up to me because I open up to them during my presentations.
 The adults observe students, who rarely respond to anyone, suddenly engaging and participating.
 I’ll often have students approach me after a presentation asking for guidance on how to make amends to a classmate whom they never realized they had treated unfairly.

 My presentations are more than interactive: they are immersive.
 I don’t use PowerPoint nor a podium.
 I speak directly from the heart making sure to connect meaningfully with each and every kid in that audience, and the same for my faculty and parent talks.
 I also help educators and parents who were bullied or excluded when they were in school to reconcile the impact of those wounds and use those experiences to deepen their ability to understand kids.